toantd90/The-Pragmatic-Programmer-20th-Anniversary-Edition/README.md

 **Tip 56: Analyze Workflow to Improve Concurrency**

-Exploit concurrency in your user’s workflow.
+Exploit concurrency in your user's workflow.

 Use *activity diagram* to maximize parallelism by identifying activities that could be performed in parallel, but aren't.